-UN-PAGE Ministerial, Durban, South Africa
+UN-PAGE Ministerial, Cape Town, South Africa

-Our Green Economy Coalition Global Meeting will take place this year in Durban South Africa, immediately following the UN PAGE Ministerial Conference.
+Our Green Economy Coalition Global Meeting will take place this year in Cape Town, South Africa, immediately following the UN PAGE Ministerial Conference.
 We'll be attending the PAGE Ministerial, as will many of our delegates, and part of our Global Meeting will be devoted to discussing the themes and outcomes of the UN conference, and ensuring that the voices of real citizens and ordinary voters are heard at the highest levels of the ministerial event - making sure that everyone gets a stake in the green economy.

 The PAGE Ministerial itself will bring together over 300 leaders from governments, civil society, private sector, development partners, media and the public to explore how our economies and financial markets can be “enablers” for the Sustainable Development Goals and the Paris Agreement.